SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 Hydro Dam
 ++++++++++++++

-SPLAT characterizes the dam-based hydropower plants by accounting river and dam specific resource conditions.
+SPLAT CMP model characterizes the dam-based hydropower plants by accounting river and dam specific resource conditions.
 Their dispatch is optimized while synergizing with other renewable supply options (i.e. the solar photovoltaic, wind, concentrated solar power and run of river based hydropower) that are given fixed and exogenously determined generation profiles.

 The dam hydropower plants are represented as a combination of three elements: river, dam and a generator.
 The river and the generator are inserted as ‘technology’ while the dam is inserted as a ‘storage’ (for details, see MESSAGE manual).
 As explained ahead, the SPLAT naming convention requires these three elements to carry a common name but different prefixes.